raspibolt/raspibolt/guide/bitcoin/bitcoin-client.md

   dbcache=2000
   blocksonly=1

-  # Privacy mode (optional) - uncomment all lines frombellow if you want to increase your privacy (include Tor/I2P seed nodes)
+  # Privacy mode (optional) - uncomment all lines from bellow if you want to increase
+  # your privacy (include Tor/I2P seed nodes)

   #onlynet=onion
   #onlynet=i2p
   #dns=0